qmkarriem/physical-computing-midterm/README.md

 ### Conceptual Description

-In studying cloud-connected baby monitors (like those from iBaby Labs), I was struck by the combination of potentially useless data flows, ability to affect a child's physical space from the cloud, and generally poor security.
-The technology also seems to espouse tacit encouragement of absentee parenting.
-TumbleText is a large, restrictive worn device that sends text messages to parents (and any one subscribed) whenever a child falls down.
-The physical object/enclosure is large enough that it makes a toddler more likely to fall (so the parent knows the device is doing something).
+In studying cloud-connected baby monitors (like those from iBaby Labs), I was struck by the combination of potentially useless data flows, ability to affect a child's physical space from the cloud (e.g. from a speaker on the device), and generally poor security.
+There are several instances of the devices being hacked into.
+Hackers have turned them into spy cams and used them to scream obscenities at children. https://splinternews.com/watch-out-new-parents-internet-connected-baby-monitors-1793850489 The technology also seems to espouse tacit encouragement of absentee parenting.
+TumbleText is a wearable device that sends text messages to parents (and any one subscribed) whenever a child falls down.
 The device uses an accelerometer to detect a fall, and Particle.publish to send data about "speed" or severity of the fall.

-/// Replace with a description of the ***critical / conceptual dimensions of your project***, with specific reference to the key issues it engages.
-These should intersect with the issues that have been explored in the readings and discussions during the first half of class:  eWaste, data security/ownership in relation to corporate cloud infrastructures; critical making; surveillance and privacy, etc. ** *How does your project engage with these issues beyond mere instrumentality?* ** ///
+I'd envision such a product marketed to parents as a tool to keep their child safe, but actually used for the manufacturer's benefit.
+In using a broadcast-style data stream to document a child's falls, the device intentionally makes data of questionable utility to the caretaker (a child will make it abundantly clear whether they are OK after a fall, and a flashing LED is an intentionally useless technological indication that a child is falling.), but that anyone monitoring the data stream (for instance, child protective services) can use to make decontextualized inferences about the quality of care a child receives.

 ### Form

-/// Your project should be embodied in a ***physical form*** that reflects, embodies, and/or amplifies those your project's main concepts and ideas.
-Explain your design choices here and include images that document your project's material embodiment. ///
+TumbleText is a wearable.
+I modified a passport holder to contain the Photon, battery and breadboard.
+The prototype is small enough to be worn by an adult, but not enough to be reasonably worn by a toddler.
+This was a limitation of using the Photon Redboard.
+A standard-issue Photon or ESB would be much smaller, as would a soldered solution.
+In the current form, the exposed LEDs would be immediately probed and and decontructed by a child.
+Here I'm expressing a productized eagerness to add bells and whistles (and collect data) without thought to use cases.
+In terms of the presentation of the prototype in class, I inserted a foam board at the back of the enclosure to prevent the Redboard from being damaged in drop testing.

 **Finished Enclosure:**